Aetherspace/green-stack-starter-demo/README.md

   </a>
 </p>

-> This project was bootstrapped with [Aetherspace](https://github.com/codinsonn/aetherspace-green-stack-starter-premium), the premium GREEN stack repo setup for all your full-stack cross platform app development needs {...💚} Enabling the project to be built for Web, PWA, Static, SSR, iOS, Android, Mac, Linux, Windows, REST and GraphQL all at once 👇
+> This project was bootstrapped with [Aetherspace](https://github.com/codinsonn/aetherspace-green-stack-starter), the Evergreen repo setup for all your full-stack cross platform app development needs {...💚} Enabling the project to be built for Web, PWA, Static, SSR, iOS, Android, Mac, Linux, Windows, REST and GraphQL all at once 👇

 ### Getting Started ⚡️